- 2.2.16. -

 overload + = add_ii;

 redefines the "+" operator.
-Notice that the order of overload's is important.
+Notice that the order of overload's

 The reverse order